rbarbera/functional-reactive-programming-swift/manuscript/structure.md

   - Operators:
     Notes:
       - Mention how the source signals are disposed when the combined signal is disposed
-      - Mention Red libary that add extra operators and mention these operators.
+      - Mention Red library that add extra operators and mention these operators.
     - Observation
     - Composition
       - Lift